 Is dehydrating mushrooms a good option for food storage?

-Mushrooms weather found at the grocery store, grown in your backyard, or foraged for in the woods tend to have a short lifespan.
-While canning and freezing are both options for preserving mushrooms you can get great results from dehydrating.
+Mushrooms whether found at the grocery store, grown in your backyard or foraged for in the woods tend to have a short lifespan.
+While canning and freezing are both options for preserving mushrooms you can get great results from dehydrating them.
 Dehydrating will give your mushrooms a stronger flavor rather than watering the flavor down.

 How to use dehydrated mushrooms